-In accordance with Section 213 of the Harford County Charter, we have performed an audit of Hotel Occupancy Tax paid by Motel Edgewood for the period of 7/1/2022 through 5/31/2024.
+In accordance with Section 213 of the Harford County Charter, we have performed an audit of Country Inn & Suites Bel Air/Aberdeen for the period of 7/1/2022 through 5/31/2024.
 This audit was conducted as part of the County Auditor's risk-based Annual Audit Plan approved by the County Council for FY2024.

 The objective of this audit was to confirm that Hotel Occupancy Tax reported and paid to Harford County was complete.
-The scope was limited to the sampled hotels' processes for recording revenue and reporting revenue to Harford County.
+The scope is limited to the sampled hotels' processes for recording revenue and reporting revenue to Harford County in accordance with § 123, Article VII of the County Code.
 The results of the audit, our findings and recommendations for improvement are detailed in this report.

-We would like to thank the members of management for their cooperation during the audit.
-Although none was required, they have been provided an opportunity to respond to this report; accordingly, none was provided.
+We would like to thank the members of management for their cooperation during the audit; they have been provided an opportunity to respond to this report; the response(s) provided follows the Issues and Corrective Actions.